87andrewh/WeirdAntiCheatIdeas/README.md

 ### My Objective:
 - Minimize the impact of cheaters in FPS games by 2025
+- Convince competing companies to work together to make the pie bigger

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is there a problem?